KomaEc/crown/README.md

 ## Some hard TODOs on the implementation side
 - [x] In ownership analysis, if we have `p = null`, then the post value of `p` should be asserted to null
 - [ ] Prevent over-generalisation in inter-analysis (see BST insertion with signature generic to ownership)
+- [ ] Call graph is constructed per-analysis.
+This is inefficient.

 ## Usage
 This tool is now able to infer an approximate fat/thin signature for struct and function definitions.
 To test it on the 'buffer' benchmark, do